gaehlerm/SoftwareEngineering/README.md

 Another example of brittle tests are tests for methods that should be private but are made public in order to test them.
 When refactoring such a function the tests should not break because it shouldn't be part of the public interface.
 But the opposite is true.
 Refactoring the internals of the surrounding class will inevitably break the test.
 Even though the public interface is undisturbed.
 This is the very definition of brittle.
 Instead the tests should be written using only the public interface of the class.
 Then a test breaks only if the interface is changed inadvertently.
 And that's when the test should really break.

+## When what and how

+### When to run tests

+It is very important that tests are run automatically.
+This is the only way to ensure that they are always run when necessarily.
+When they are run exactly however depends on the kind of test.

+Unit tests are fasts.
+Each one of them takes only milliseconds to run.
+All together they shouldn't take more than a few seconds.
+Split them up in subgroups if your program becomes too big and it takes more than a few seconds to run them all.

+Code is only allowed to be merged into master if the unit tests all pass.
+This means that every programmer has to run the unit tests before creating a merge request (MR) just as he has to make sure the whole projects compiles.
+It is mandatory to fix code that broke unit tests, otherwise it won't be merged.

+Now let me repeat: It is mandatory that all unit tests pass before an MR can be merged into master.
+This is a rule that should be automated.
+Set up the Continuous Integration (CI) accordingly.
+It should check the unit tests just the same as it checks the formating of the code and the compilation.
+This is just another mandatory requirement inside the MR. This is the only way to ensure that the unit tests are guaranteed to pass all the time.

+With E2E tests it becomes a little bit trickier.
+E2E tests are slow and can't just be run in or before every MR. Therefore you can't guarantee that all E2E tests pass all the time.
+Instead you have to set up the CI to run the acceptance tests overnight ("nightly build").
+And if a test fails, it should send an email to all the developers who changed something the last day that the tests fail.
+The team then has to sit together and figure out why this is the case.
+In most cases it is fairly obvious why.

+### The Beyonce rule

+A common question is "what to test?".
+A very simple answer is everything.
+This is certainly a correct answer, though you cannot always test everything equaly extensive.
+Instead, at google they came up with the Beyonce rule. // Software Engeneering at google
+She sings in her song "If you like it shoulda put a ~~ring~~ *test* on it."

+### Mocking and Stubs

+// See chapter 13 of Software Engineering at google.
+Mocking seems great at first sight but it's not.

+// is using DI and faking better?

+Mocking is commonly used in integration tests if you don't want to test the interaction of the object under test with another object.
+For instance if the other object is a physical device, connects to the internet, etc. All kind of things that are slow or could fail.
+Things you don't want to test because they are flaky.
+In short: IO.
+Instead you want to simulate the device under test, the internet connection or the database.

+At first, mocking sounds great.
+Just simulate the database and everything is great.
+However mocking turned out to have severe drawbacks.
+Most of all, mocking makes the tests rigid.
+You will spend a lot of time writing a mock for a database, but you will never reach the complete behavior.
+Thus if you add more functionality to your code, you always have to update your mock as well.
+This takes significant efforts.

+Generally it is recommended to use DI instead of mocking.
+This forces you to write interfaces instead of just mocking a few functions.
+Anything you want to mock might be changed in the future.
+And if you want to change it in the future it is good to stay flexible using a slim interface.
+This is what DI forces you to do.

+## Exercises

+//

+# Types of tests

 ## End-to-End tests

 // end-to-end tests vs. acceptance tests?